anindya-vedant/Mind_controlled_bot/README.md

 To get the data run the <code>Program.cs</code> file in the rawdata folder.

 Detailed description on how to connect the bot is given in the <code>Instructions</code> word file

+So the way this works is it uses the c# script to read the EEG signal values into the laptop, then the values are fed into a pre-trained [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) so that the LSTM network could classify it into 4 categories namely, forward, backward, left and right.